Radion94200/website/content/about.md

 +++
 title = 'About Me'
-date = 2024-03-15
+date = 2020-03-03
 draft = false
 categories = ['about']
 +++

-Currenlty, I work as DFIR analyst and IR in CERT La Poste.
+I am currently working as DFIR analyst and IR in CERT La Poste.

 During my free time, I improve my personal skills praticing Root-Me and Hack The Box challenges.
-I do lots of ctf alone or with some friends and with the team [HackInProvence](https://www.hackinprovence.fr/).
+I practice lots of ctf alone, with some friends or with the team [HackInProvence](https://www.hackinprovence.fr/).

 Special thanks to hugo.
 It permits me to develop this website with love.